Evolve-IT/directory-info-service/directory-info-service/README.md

       2. You should see the directoryinfoservice image in the list if it was successfully built
    3. Run: docker run -p <publish exposed port> -i -t <dockerimage>
       1. Thus Run: $ docker run -p 8080:8080 -i -t directoryinfoservice
-      2. This will run the docker image and expose port 8080 on the docker image as port 8080 to the �outside world�
+      2. This will run the docker image and expose port 8080 on the docker image as port 8080 to the "outside world"
    4. Press Ctrl + P + Ctrl + Q (to allow you to type and see the input if it is still attached to the docker container)